DhruvilPatel1307/Cosmic_coders_Sales_Forcasting/README.md

 The project aims to perform a Simple analysis and forecasting of dairy products between diffrent states and comparision between two states

-# TOOL AND LIBRARIES USED
+# TOOLS AND LIBRARIES USED

 - Pandas
 - NumPy